tompaana/object-tracking-demo/README.md

 # Object Tracking Demo #

+**New in 2015-08-31 update**

+* Feature to process local images (treated as single frames) implemented
+* Improved circular object detection (minimal closing circle based on convex hull)
+* Simple noise removal filter implemented
+* UI (ObjectTrackingDemo project) refactored

 **New in 2015-07-31 update**

-* **Chroma delta** and **edge detection** modes, which do not really do much, but display the algorithms in real-time.
+* **Chroma delta** and **edge detection** modes, which do not really do much, but display the algorithms in real-time
-* Cleaned up code and improved project structure.
+* Cleaned up code and improved project structure
-* Camera settings for ISO and exposure added (availability based on device).
+* Camera settings for ISO and exposure added (availability based on device)

 ## Description ##